japila-books/spark-sql-internals/docs/logical-operators/DescribeColumnCommand.md

 # DescribeColumnCommand Logical Command for DESCRIBE TABLE SQL Command with Column

-`DescribeColumnCommand` is a link:spark-sql-LogicalPlan-RunnableCommand.adoc[logical command] for link:spark-sql-SparkSqlAstBuilder.adoc#DescribeColumnCommand[DESCRIBE TABLE] SQL command with a single column only (i.e. no `PARTITION` specification).
+`DescribeColumnCommand` is a spark-sql-LogicalPlan-RunnableCommand.md[logical command] for spark-sql-SparkSqlAstBuilder.md#DescribeColumnCommand[DESCRIBE TABLE] SQL command with a single column only (i.e. no `PARTITION` specification).

 ```
 [DESC|DESCRIBE] TABLE?
 [EXTENDED|FORMATTED] table_name column_name